 Advertising

-Muchova became the third different Czech woman in the last five years to reach her maiden major final at Roland Garros.
+Muchova was the latest in a line of Czech women to reach her maiden major final at Roland Garros.

-Muchova became the third different Czech woman in the last five years to reach her maiden major final at Roland Garros.
+Muchova was the latest in a line of Czech women to reach her maiden major final at Roland Garros.

 The match also offered a contrast in styles.
 Sabalenka employed a modern-day assault: Heavy serve, heavier ground strokes, corner-to-corner forehand combinations, all punctuated with an unrestrained grunt-shriek.
 Muchova countered with a vintage mix of speeds, spins, drops, lobs, low slices, and sharp volleys.
 In the process, she may have invented a new way to play on clay, by following a ground stroke forward, sliding through the service box, and closing on top of the net.